cunarist/map-literal/README.md

 console.log(someObject.hasOwnProperty); // [Function: hasOwnProperty] - Huh?
 ```

 As you can see, all objects have underlying attributes even if we haven't explicitly added it.
-Basically all key-value pairs of an object are mixed with prototype attributes.
+Basically all attributes of an object are mixed with prototype attributes.

 Unlike `Object`, `Map` type provides higher performance and convenient utility methods for dictionary operations.
 If you're used to Python or other object-oriented languages, this notion might look familiar.